Elgin Cathedral: College of Elgin and associated locations

-The manse of Duffus, in its earlier wooden form, hosted two monarchs: Edward I of England on 10 and 11 September 1303, after the castle became unusable, and King James II of Scotland in 1455.
-As already noted, the manse of the precentor often— mistakenly referred to as the Bishop's House, is partly ruined and is dated 1557 (Fig. 2).
-Vestiges of the prebendary of Inverkeithny's manse and the Archdeacon's manse (Fig. 3) are now part of private buildings.
+The Manse of Duffus, in its earlier wooden form, hosted two monarchs: Edward I of England on 10 and 11 September 1303, after the castle became unusable, and King James II of Scotland in 1455.
+As already noted, the manse of the precentor, often mistakenly referred to as the Bishop's House, (Note: The Precentor's manse was granted to Alexander Seton simultaneously with his appointment as lay commendator of Pluscarden Priory.
+In 1604 he became Chancellor of Scotland and then 1st Earl of Dunfermline in 1606.
+He renamed the manse to Dunfermline House and became Provost of Elgin (1591–1607) and then Provost of Edinburgh (1598–1608).
+He died in 1622.
+See Byatt, Elgin: A History, p.
+21) is partly ruined and is dated 1557 (Fig. 2).
+Traces of the prebendary of Inverkeithny's manse and the Archdeacon's manse (Fig. 3) are now part of private buildings.

 There were two friaries in the burgh.
-The Dominican Black Friars friary was founded in the western part of the town below the castle, around 1233.
-The friary of the Franciscan (Friars Minor Conventual) Grey Friars was later founded in the eastern part of the burgh sometime before 1281.
-It is thought that this foundation didn't last long but was followed between 1479 and 1513 by a house of Observantine Grey Friars.
+The Dominican friary of Black Friars was founded in the western part of the town below the castle to its north, around 1233.
+The friary of the Franciscan Grey Friars (Friars Minor Conventual) was later founded in the eastern part of the burgh sometime before 1281.
+It is thought that this foundation did not last long but was followed between 1479 and 1513 by a house of Observantine Grey Friars.
 The building was transferred into the ownership of the burgh around 1559 and later became the Court of Justice in 1563.
 In 1489, the chapter founded a school that served not only as a song school for the cathedral but also to provide an education in music and reading for some children of Elgin.

 The hospital of Maison Dieu, dedicated to St Mary, was situated near the cathedral precinct and was established by Bishop Andrew de Moravia before 1237 for the aid of the poor.
 It suffered fire damage in 1390 and again in 1445.
-Initially, the cathedral clerks received it as a benefice, but gradually fell into disrepair due to a lack of support.
+Initially, the cathedral clerks received it as a benefice, but it gradually fell into disrepair due to a lack of support.
 Bishop James Hepburn granted it to the Blackfriars of Elgin on 17 November 1520, possibly to try and ensure its survival.
 After the Reformation, the Crown took ownership of the property, and in 1595, James VI granted it to the burgh for educational and charitable purposes.
-In 1624, it was replaced by an almshouse, but in 1750 it was substantially damaged during a storm and lay in ruins until its demolition during a 19th-century redevelopment of the area.
+In 1624, it was replaced by an almshouse, but in 1750 it was substantially damaged during a storm and lay in ruins until its demolition during a 19th‑century redevelopment of the area.